SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 Platform service, and you can deploy and manage the infrastructure and middleware required for business delivery with one click through the self- service cloud management platform, including online expansion, load distribution, and database caching and monitoring logs and other application basic environment service capabilities; at the same time, the platform supports image import and export, which can conveniently and quickly migrate business systems to the cloud platform, and can manage resources of all business systems Unified management.

 ### Hyper-converged all-in-one machine
 The platform provides an all-in-one machine delivery model.
 Various models are used in different business scenarios.
 It integrates the SCloudStack private cloud platform.
-It is pre - installed and ready to use out of the box.
+It is pre-installed and ready to use out of the box.
 A series of cloud service capabilities such as network, storage, database, cache and cloud management; at the same time, it can build a hybrid cloud solution by interconnecting with the IDC data center.

 ### Private Cloud for Government and Enterprise
 SCloudStack provides tenant console and administrator console, supports multi- tenant, account registration, metering and billing and other features, and provides cloud platform managers with operation and maintenance management functions, including resource management, tenant Management, price configuration, resource specification configuration, deployment upgrade and monitoring logs and other services, providing industry- specific cloud solutions for government and enterprises.